 No one ever thinks an accident can happen to them, but the statistics say otherwise.
 According to the National Highway Traffic Safety Administration (NHTSA), with a total of 6.3 million accidents nationwide, accident fatalities increased 7.2 percent between 2014 and 2015, from 32,744 to 35,092.
 The NHTSA also reports 2.44 million people injured in accidents nationally.
 This isn’t simply a national but also a local problem.
 The NHTSA reports a total of 726 traffic fatalities in 2015, with 354 in rural areas, 365 in urban areas and seven unknown.
 Statistics compiled from Louisiana State University (LSU) report 78,700 auto-accident injuries in 2015.
 According to their projections, in 2017 Louisiana can expect 772 fatalities and 81,000 total injuries.

-Most Common Accidents
+Most Common Car Accidents

 Each accident is different, but most may be place in just a few categories.

-- Broadside collisions – Broadside collisions, or T-bones, occur when one car runs into the side of another.
+Broadside collisions, or T-bones, occur when one car runs into the side of another.

-- Roll-over accidents – Roll-over accidents generally occur when a vehicle is moving too fast for a turn and flips.
+Roll-over accidents generally occur when a vehicle is moving too fast for a turn and flips.

 These occur when a vehicle is decelerating or stopped and another vehicle slams into the back of the first one.

-Most Common Injuries
+Common Injuries from Car Crashes

 While the details of each accident may differ, they often result in these common injuries:

 While psychological injuries may not be visible, they can be some of the most lasting.
 A severe enough accident may cause PTSD and affect every aspect of a person’s life.

 Neck and spinal cord injuries may affect physical movement in all parts of the body, as messages from the brain are transferred along these lines.

-- Head/brain injury – Head/brain injuries are among the most deadly.
+Head and brain injuries are among the most deadly.
 If the brain is injured, everything from physical movement to memory may be impaired indefinitely.

 Back injuries may be among the most debilitating and painful of all injuries.
 As the back supports the body’s frame when standing, a severe injury can seriously limit mobility.

 Broken bones and fractures – While uncomfortable, these injuries generally are not life threatening.
 However, they may cause severe discomfort and affect movement in the fractured area for an unlimited amount of time.